IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     <br/>

-    The **Technology report** lists all java technologies the application used and whether these technologies are supported by a specific WebSphere platform from Liberty for Java on IBM Cloud to WebSphere traditional for z/OS.
+    The **Technology report** lists all Java EE technologies the application used and whether these technologies are supported by a specific WebSphere platform from Liberty for Java on IBM Cloud to WebSphere traditional for z/OS.
 It is used to determine whether a particular WebSphere product is suitable for an application.

     ![](./images/media/image36.png)